Showing posts with label April 18. Show all posts

 Thanks to some resourceful and accommodating surgery techs, I was able to have my LASIK performed with an audio backdrop of Debaser and Karma Police by Radiohead.

-Ten minutes later, I had an on-demand mini concert and perfect vision…a pretty great deal.
+Ten minutes later, after an on-demand mini concert, I had perfect vision…a pretty great deal.

 Thank you, Pixies for Doolittle, a singular, perfect album, inspiring many, many bands that followed, along with being part of the soundtrack of my life.